EventStore/documentation/docs/getting-started/quickstart/README.md

 ```
 :::

-4. In step 3 of the code, review how the client appends the new event to EventStoreDB:
+4. In step 3 of the code, review how the client appends the new event to KurrentDB:

 ::: tabs#dev-language-platform
 @tab Select >